lambrojos/supersalmon/README.md

 ## Features
 * Process xlsx files while streaming
 * Records are processed one at a time by a user supplied promise returning function
-* Strives for memory efficency - Automatic backpressure handling
+* Strives for memory efficiency - Automatic backpressure handling
 * Line count support (not all xlsx files contain this metadata)
 * Can transform column names
 * Will reject on non xlsx data